Potato Pancakes With Onion and Red Bell Pepper

 Using a Mix

 So I'm cheating a little bit and using a mix.
-I was all out of potatoes and I'm trying to finish up our fresh produce because we're going on vacation in two days!
+When I developed this recipe, I was all out of potatoes, and I was trying to finish up our fresh produce because we were going on vacation in two days!
 Yay!
-So I added some fresh veggies to a mix and they came out so yummy that I thought I'd hub about it.
-I'll share a more traditional recipe for potato pancakes in another hub.
+So I added some fresh veggies to a mix, and they came out so yummy that I thought I'd write about it.
+I'll share a more traditional recipe for potato pancakes in another article.